 The Fifteenth Amendment to the United States Constitution prohibited the federal and state governments from denying a citizen the right to vote based on the citizen’s “race, color, or previous condition of servitude.”
 Several states soon began enacting measures such as voting taxes and literacy tests that restricted the actual ability of African Americans and certain groups of immigrants to register to vote.

 Photo: “The First Vote,” Harper’s Weekly, November 16, 1867.

-Meeting in “Council Hall” in downtown Salt Lake City, the Utah Territorial Legislature unanimously passed the Woman’s Suffrage Bill, making Utah the second in the modern nation to grant the vote.
+Meeting in “Council Hall” in downtown Salt Lake City, the Utah Territorial Legislature unanimously passed the Woman’s Suffrage Bill, signed by Acting Governor Stephen A. Mann on February 12.
 The legislative act granted the right to vote in any territorial election to “every woman of the age of twenty-one years who has resided in this Territory six months next preceding any general or special election, born or naturalized in the United States, or who is the wife, widow or the daughter of a native-born or naturalized citizen of the United States.”
 This made Utah the second territory to grant unrestricted women’s suffrage, without property or marital status requirements.